The Ark at Calvary Rules and Eligibility Criteria

 The men’s program has been divided into two phases, basic and transition.
 Basic: The first two months are highly restricted and regimented.
 Completion of a Biblical Foundations course involving personal study is required.
 A daily work routine is also a part of this phase.
 Students are not allowed to have or use cell phones, iPods, computers or any other electronic devices.
-The next four months a student becomes a more serious disciple through continued study and application of God’s Word and schedule responsibilities are increased.
+The next four to seven months a student becomes a more serious disciple through continued study and application of God’s Word and schedule responsibilities are increased.
 Leadership roles develop as the student demonstrates his ability to serve others effectively.
 They are still not allowed to have and use cell phones, iPods, computers or other electronic devices.
 Five minute phone calls to family will be on Sundays.
 Married men are allowed an extra phone call mid-week.

 Transition: During this six month period, the student will adhere to all program rules and requirements.
 The goal of this phase is to enable the student to effectively transition into the community as an honest, responsible, maturing man of God.
 The students will be able to have a cell phone that will be monitored.
 A primary objective of the student in Transistion is to secure and maintain gainful employment while still having built in accountability at the Ark.
 Colossians 3:9-10 - Do not lie to each other, since you have taken off your old self with its practices and have put on the new self, which is being renewed in knowledge in the image of its Creator.